Whether your kids are young or older, if they live at home chances are there are toys in your house.

 Math-U-See blocks in basket from Solutions.

-When our three children were babies and toddlers, we used baskets and buckets mainly from Ikea.
+When our three children were babies and toddlers, we used baskets and buckets mainly from Ikea because those were the cheapest at the time.
 These held diapers and wipes, board books and blocks.
 And they were right in our living room, either nestled beside the couch or tucked into low shelves for easy access.
 It was sometimes obvious and sometimes not.

-As they grew, some toy storage moved out of the main living spaces into their rooms.
+As our own kids grew and likely as yours do too, some toy storage moved out of the main living spaces into their rooms.
 And storing them in stylish receptacles there became very colourful!

 Ikea magazine holders for papers and colouring books, Ikea towel bar with hanging (kitchen) bins for pencils and markers, dollar store buckets for art supplies like scissors, tape and glue sticks.